 A really tiny line cut around the edge of the gold with a really tiny V-graver (in the steel, not the gold!) adds definition (1st image above).
 I follow the definition line with stippling around the gold inlay to really make the cartouche pop.
 We’re nearly finished!

-A little chemical patination for the bamboo stems, followed by inking with a high quality flat black enamel really adds definition.
+, followed by inking with a high quality flat black enamel really adds definition.
 The bamboo themed CRKT Squid knife finished!
 An evening or two for the inking to set up and a little quality control to detect what I might have missed, then it’s off to its new home.

 Thanks for Looking!